isabella232/kitchen-ci/source/blog/2015-04-24-test-kitchen-1-4-0-release-notes.html.md

 ### Add API versioning metadata to all plugin types

-New in this release is a new metadata field for each type of plugin (Drivers, Provisioner, Verifiers, and Transports).
+New in this release is a new metadata field for each type of plugin (Drivers, Provisioners, Verifiers, and Transports).

 * Drivers have a `kitchen_driver_api_version` class method
 * Provisioners have a `kitchen_provisioner_api_version` class method